Panavia Tornado: Upgrades

+The TV TAB displays are used for route planning, the forward-looking infra-red (FLIR) sensors, targeting pods such as TIALD and CLDP (Convertible Laser Designator Pod).
+The original MRCA TV TAB DU navigation display (part number V22.498.90) has a green CRT as the picture source.

 BAE Systems announced that, in December 2013, it had test-flown a Tornado equipped with parts made by 3D printing.
 The parts included a protective cover for the radio, a landing-gear guard and air-intake door support struts.
 The test demonstrated the feasibility of making replacement parts quickly and cheaply at the air base hosting the Tornado.
-The company claimed that, with some costing less than £100 to make, 3D printing of parts had saved more than £300,000 which potentially could reach more than £1.2 million by 2017.
+The company claimed that, with some parts costing less than £100 to make, 3D printing had saved more than £300,000, which potentially could reach more than £1.2 million by 2017.